 You must keep records to show how your management system is being implemented in accordance with the requirements of your permit and this guide.

 - permits issued to the site

 - other legal requirements

 - all management system plans

-- any plans required by the application or permit depending on your type of activity (eg odour management plan at waste sites)
+- any plans required by the application or permit depending on your type of activity (for example odour management plan at waste sites)

 - all operating procedures

-- staff competence and training (eg qualifications, courses attended)
+- staff competence and training (for example qualifications, courses attended)

-- emissions and any other monitoring undertaken (eg water samples)
+- emissions and any other monitoring undertaken (for example water samples)

 - compliance checks, findings of investigation and actions taken